Serge Reggiani: Biography

+Early life

-He was born in Reggio Emilia, Italy, and moved to France with his parents at the age of eight.
+Reggiani was born in Reggio Emilia, Italy, and moved to France with his parents at the age of eight.
+Initially he trained as a barber, like his father, before winning a place at drama school.

+Acting career

-After studying acting at the Conservatoire des arts cinématographiques, he was discovered by Jean Cocteau and appeared in the wartime production of Les Parents terribles.
-He then left Paris to join the French Resistance.
+After studying acting at the Conservatoire des arts cinématographiques, followed by the Conservatoire National des Arts Dramatiques, he was discovered by Jean Cocteau and appeared in the wartime production of Les Parents terribles.
+Subsequently he disappeared from Paris to join the French Resistance.
+(Note: Not a French citizen until 1948, Reggiani had refused conscription in the Italian army and was wanted for desertion.)

-His first feature film was Les portes de la nuit ("Gates of the Night"), released in 1946.
-He went on to perform in 80 films in total, including Casque d'or, Les Misérables (1958), Tutti a casa, Le Doulos, Il Gattopardo, La terrazza, The Pianist (1998).
+Returning to acting after the liberation, he scored a success on film in Les portes de la nuit ("Gates of the Night"), released in 1946.
+His films included Manon (1949), The Lovers of Verona (1949), La Ronde (1950) (as a soldier who falls for prostitute Simone Signoret), Casque d'or (1952) (again opposite Signoret), Les Misérables (1958), Tutti a casa (1960), Le Doulos (1963), The Leopard (1963), Army of Shadows (1969), Vincent, François, Paul and the Others (1974) and I Hired a Contract Killer (1990).

 Reggiani also triumphed in the theatre in 1959 with his performance in Jean-Paul Sartre's play Les Séquestrés d'Altona.
-In 1961, Reggiani co-starred with Paul Newman and Sidney Poitier in the film Paris Blues, filmed on location in Paris.
+He also made some English-language films: a British production, Secret People (1952); (Note: During filming, Reggiani befriended journalist Lindsay Anderson who was documenting the shoot for a book, and hired him to help with a production of Hamlet he was mounting in Paris: Anderson went on to become an acclaimed stage director.)
+Act of Love (1953), a French-American co-production starring Kirk Douglas; and Paris Blues (1961) with Paul Newman and Sidney Poitier, filmed on location in Paris.

+Singing career

-In 1965, at the age of 43, he began a second career as a singer, with the help of Simone Signoret and her husband Yves Montand, and later with the assistance of the French singer Barbara.
+In 1965, at the age of 43, he began a second career as a singer, encouraged by his friends Simone Signoret and her husband Yves Montand, and later with the assistance of the French singer Barbara.
 Reggiani became one of the more acclaimed performers of French chanson, and although he was in his 40s, his rugged image made him popular with both younger and older listeners.
 His best-known songs include Les loups sont entrés dans Paris ("The Wolves Have Entered Paris") and Sarah (La femme qui est dans mon lit) ("The Woman Who Is in My Bed"), the latter written by Georges Moustaki.
 He regularly sang songs by Boris Vian (Le Déserteur, Arthur où t'as mis le corps, La Java des bombes atomiques).
 His young fans identified with his left-wing ideals and anti-militarism, most notably during the student revolts in France in 1968.
-With age, he became acclaimed as being one of the better interpreters of the chanson and for bringing the poems of Rimbaud, Apollinaire, and Prévert to new audiences.
+With age, he became acclaimed as one of the better interpreters of the chanson and for bringing the poems of Rimbaud, Apollinaire, and Prévert to new audiences.